jcentner/jcentner.com/docs/postgres.md

 Postgres Setup

-- install postgresql: apt install postgresql postgresql-contrib
+- install postgresql: sudo apt install postgresql postgresql-contrib
-- create postgres user: sudo -i -u postgres
+- login as postgres user: sudo -i -u postgres
-- psql shell as postgres user: psql
-- create role in postgres for Linux username: createuser --interactive
+- create role in postgres for Linux username: createuser --interactive (not in psql, but as postgres@server)
 - create database: createdb [username]

-Then, can connect to Postgres with 'psql' as user
+Then, can connect to Postgres with 'psql' as username